ashvardanian/less_slow.cpp/README.md

 - __CUDA C++, [PTX](https://en.wikipedia.org/wiki/Parallel_Thread_Execution) Intermediate Representations, and SASS__, and how do they differ from CPU code?
 - __How to choose between intrinsics, inline `asm`, and separate `.S` files__ for your performance-critical code?
 - __Tensor Cores & Memory__ differences on CPUs, and Volta, Ampere, Hopper, and Blackwell GPUs!
+- __How coding FPGA differs from GPU__ and what is High-Level Synthesis, Verilog, and VHDL? 🔜 #36
-- __What are Encrypted Enclaves__ and what's the latency of Intel SGX, AMD SEV, and ARM Realm? 🔜
+- __What are Encrypted Enclaves__ and what's the latency of Intel SGX, AMD SEV, and ARM Realm? 🔜 #31

 To read, jump to the [`less_slow.cpp` source file](https://github.com/ashvardanian/less_slow.cpp/blob/main/less_slow.cpp) and read the code snippets and comments.
 Follow the instructions below to run the code in your environment and compare it to the comments as you read through the source.